 Diplomas and degrees:

-Sanctions: Institution of higher education that fails to comply with the requirements by which the registration certificate was obtained may have their registration status revoked or suspended by the Education Council.
+Sanctions: Any institution of higher education that fails to comply with the requirements of their registration certificate may have their registration status revoked or suspended by the Education Council.

 This section covers regulations on the establishment, operation, and quality of non-state institutions from pre-primary to tertiary education level.

-Reporting requirements: The Office of Education Standards (OES) is responsible for the evaluation of all learning facilities (including private ones and early education) at least every two years.
-The overall performance of the school will be judged as excellent, good, satisfactory, or weak.
-Follow-Through Inspections will be undertaken on a six-monthly basis to all schools judged as ‘weak.’
-The Follow-Through Inspections will continue until the school's performance reaches a satisfactory level Excellent, Good, Satisfactory, or Weak according to the compliance of the pre-established requirements.
+Reporting requirements: The Office of Education Standards (OES) is responsible for the evaluation of all learning facilities (including private institutions) at least once every two years.
+Follow-up Inspections are undertaken on a six-month basis to all schools judged as ‘weak’, with inspections continuing until the school's performance reaches a satisfactory level.
 The evaluation process includes a self-evaluation report from the institutions.

-Inspection: According to the Education Law (2016), the Chief Officer or any public officer authorized (with previous authorization from the Chief Officer) may enter the premises of any educational institution, home school, early childhood education and care facilities or institutions of tertiary education to inspect to ensure compliance with the expected standards for an authorized educational facility.
+Inspection: According to the 2016 Education Law, the Chief Officer or any authorised public officer may enter and inspect the premises of any educational institution to ensure its compliance with the required standards.
 The Office of Education Standards (OES) conducts inspections as part of its evaluation process of all learning facilities.

-According to the Education Law (2016) and the Education Regulations (2017), all facilities providing learning support must apply to the Ministry of Education, Youth, Sports, Agriculture, and Lands (MEYSAL) and comply with the requirements to receive school status to operate.
-Institutions providing educational support must follow the exact requirements of private compulsory education institutions to operate.
+According to the 2016 Education Law and 2017 Education Regulations, all facilities providing learning support must apply to the Ministry of Education, Youth, Sports, Agriculture, and Lands (MEYSAL) for a license to operate.
+All institutions are required to comply with the same operation requirements applicable to private compulsory education institutions.

-As in private compulsory schools, teachers must be registered in the Teacher Registry to provide classes at an educational support institution.
+Similar to private schools at the compulsory school level, teachers must be registered in the Teacher Registry to teach classes at an educational support institution.